 Progressive Populists, Religious Activists, the Tea Party, and Other Types of American Progressives

-We explain the different types of American progressivism including left-wing progressivism, religious right-wing progressivism, Tea Party progressivism, and other types on the political left, right, and center.
+Progressivism from this broad lens includes left-wing progressivism (like Teddy Roosevelt to FDR to Obama to Bernie Sanders), right-wing religious progressivism, Tea Party progressivism, and other types on the political left, right, and center.

-TIP: A world where all “hope and change” looked the same would be simple.
+Why do we cite both Sanders Progressives and the Tea Party?
+Although most equate “progressive” with the left, there is the right-wing version of populist nativists.
+A world where all “hope and change” looked the same would be simple.
 We don’t live in a simple world.
-Both Trump and Obama were elected on a message of “hope and change”.
-Call change radical or progressive, that part is little more than semantics.
+Both Trump and Obama were elected on a message of “hope and change.”
+Call change radical or progressive; that part is little more than semantics.

 TIP: Compare this page to our page on the types of American populism.
-It is a very similar subject… but it is not “exactly the same”.
+It is a similar subject but it is not “exactly the same.”

 What is Progressivism?